Industries & Professions /

 The greatest change in the apparel industry in the last 50 years has been the migration of manufacturing jobs to Asia.
 A substantial number of garments are made abroad because of the reduced cost of labor and taxes as well as technologically advanced, well-engineered factories.
 The quantity of clothing imported increased by more than 300 percent in the late 20th century.

-Because of the limited investment required to cut and sew garments and the tendency of firms to specialize in one operation, such as cutting, small companies can enter this industry with relative ease.
+Because of the limited investment required to cut and sew garments and the tendency of firms to specialize in one operation, such as cutting, small companies can enter this industry.
 Most manufacturers have small factories, which employ fewer than 100 workers.
 However, employment is concentrated in mills with 50 or more employees.